Aehr Test Systems (AEHR) Shares Up Despite Recent Market Volatility

-The stock of Aehr Test Systems (NASDAQ: AEHR) has increased by 5.84 when compared to last closing price of 29.96.Despite this, the company has seen a gain of 12.57% in its stock price over the last five trading days.
+Aehr Test Systems (NASDAQ: AEHR)’s stock price has gone rise by 6.44 in comparison to its previous close of 29.96, however, the company has experienced a 13.21% increase in its stock price over the last five trading days.

 Is It Worth Investing in Aehr Test Systems (NASDAQ: AEHR) Right Now?

-Aehr Test Systems (NASDAQ: AEHR) has a price-to-earnings ratio of 60.89x that is above its average ratio.
-Additionally, the 36-month beta value for AEHR is 1.96.
+The price-to-earnings ratio for Aehr Test Systems (NASDAQ: AEHR) is above average at 64.82x.
+The 36-month beta value for AEHR is also noteworthy at 1.96.
 There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now